ZoeMacf/shortrestcafe/README.md

 1. Log in to GitHub account (or sign up if there is no account)
 2. Locate the repository for the project, 'shortrestcafe'
 3. Access the settings page.
-4. In the navigation bar on the lefthand side choose the link for Pages.
+4. In the navigation bar on the left-hand side choose the link for Pages.
 5. When choosing a source, choose the main branch from the drop down menu, and select root from the folder name.
 6. Finally click Save, the live GitHub page for your site will then been deployed.